Content-type: text/html; charset=UTF-8

 The reference document used for interpreting mode and VPD pages (and the

-standard INQUIRY response output are displayed in brackets.
-Recent drafts
+in the standard INQUIRY response output are displayed in brackets.
+Recent

 A mode page for which no abbreviation is known (e.g. a vendor specific mode